smart-data-models/dataModel.SatelliteImagery/EODataHub/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It must be equal to EODataHub.'
+      description: NGSI-LD Entity Type.
+It must be equal to EODataHub
       enum:
         - EODataHub
       type: string